 |Future Legitimacy||It is valid only till the Sale Deed is signed.
 Once the Sale deed is signed it becomes null and void.||Once executed it is always in force till any further transfer.|

 |Title Search||The entire search reports of the title of the property is in the Agreement to Sell.||The titles have all been verified before completion of execution.|

-Thus, sale is understood a transfer of ownership by a deed for a price consideration and the same is paid or promised to be paid.
+Thus, sale is understood as a transfer of ownership by a deed for a price consideration and the same is paid or promised to be paid.
 The Stamp duty on the various Agreements to Sell or Sale Deed is payable, as per applicable state laws.
-In states like Maharashtra lot of importance is placed on Agreement to sell and Stamp duty is collected on it, thereby holding it on par to transfer title to the purchaser.
-The minimum price at which stamp duty is payable in case of transfer of immovable property is called Circle of Government rate.
-If price paid by any buyer is less than the circle rate then stamp duty is paid on the Circle/ Government rate.
-Generally state governments collect stamp duty and registration charges on the declared value or the circle/government rate, whichever is higher depending on the value of the property being transferred.
-After stamp duty, 1% of the value of the property is charged as registration fee which has to be paid to get the instrument registered.
+In states like Maharashtra, lot of importance is placed on Agreement to sell and Stamp duty is collected on it, thereby holding it on par to transfer title to the purchaser.
+The minimum price at which stamp duty is payable, in case of transfer of immovable property, is called Circle of Government rate.
+If price paid by any buyer is less than the circle rate, then stamp duty is paid on the Circle/ Government rate.
+Generally, state governments collect stamp duty and registration charges on the declared value or the circle/government rate, whichever is higher, depending on the value of the property being transferred.
+After stamp duty, 1% of the value of the property is charged as registration fee, which has to be paid to get the instrument registered.